 They have been supported and performed with organisations such as Barbican Creative Learning, The Point Eastleigh, Ovalhouse, (UK), Arts Printing House (Lithuania), ACTs Festival, (Bilbao) and Scenofest, World Stage Design (Taipei).
 Kate’s work with Brave New Worlds was selected as part of the UK Exhibit for Prague Quadrennial and the Make:Believe Exhibition at the V&A in 2015.

 Kate’s scenography practice has been shown extensively in the UK including Barbican, Roundhouse, Sadlers Wells, Southbank Centre, V&A, Roundhouse and International at Ravenna Festival; Italy, Musique Cordiale; France, Cork Festival; Ireland, Arts Printing House; Lithuania.
 Exhibitions include: ‘Costume at the Turn of the Century’ (2015) & ‘Innovative Costume of the 21st Century: The Next Generation’ (2019) both at the A.A.
 Bakhrushin State Central Theatre Museum, Moscow and as part of ‘Staging Places’ at the V&A (2019).

-Currently she is exploring concepts of multi-platformed performance, including extended reality (VR/AR).
-In 2018 she received a Jerwood Performing Arts Micro Bursary to develop a 360 VR film project and have recently collaborated with the BBC VR hub & Anagram as Visual Consultant on an interactive VR game ‘Make Noise’ which was selected for the Venice Biennale in 2018.
+In 2018 Kate received a Jerwood Performing Arts Micro Bursary to develop a 360 VR film project and has collaborated with the BBC VR hub as Visual Consultant on an interactive VR game ‘Make Noise’ which was selected for the Venice Biennale in 2018.